 - Show your home.
 In addition to private showings with prospective buyers, host an open house or two.
 Weekend afternoons are ideal for these events, and make sure you have a professional property flyer or brochure to give potential buyers when they visit your open house.

 - Field offers and negotiate.
 You don’t just want any offer; you want offers from qualified buyers.
 Potential buyers should provide you with a mortgage preapproval letter confirming they can afford your home.
 As you negotiate on price (which could be with the buyer or with their real estate agent), don’t be surprised if the buyer wants a home inspection and if they ask for certain repairs, seller concessions or even a lower price as the result of the inspection.

 - Handle paperwork.
 You’ll need to review the buyer’s offer and draw up a purchase agreement.
 You’ll also likely need to provide the buyer with state-specific disclosures.
 Consider hiring a real estate attorney who can help you navigate this part of the process and even assist with the negotiations prior to and during close.

 - Get to the Closing Table.
 Close the deal and celebrate.
 It’s important you, as the seller, are knowledgeable of the types of closing costs involved in a real estate transaction as some buyers may ask for the seller to help pay for closing costs.

 Selling your property via FSBO (or buying a FSBO home) doesn’t have to be difficult.
 In fact, it may offer some advantages.
 If your potential buyers aren’t already working with a lender, refer them to AmeriSave.
-Our experienced loan originators can act as a valuable resource.
+Our experienced mortgage bankers can act as a valuable resource.
 And if you’re in the market for a home, FSBO or otherwise, our knowledgeable team can work with you to help you obtain a loan that’s right for you.